Home | Proactive Preparation | Responding to an Incident | Meeting Community Needs | Special Considerations & Resources

 Marginalization refers to the treatment of a person or group as insignificant, “less-than,” or otherwise second-class.
 People may hold multiple marginalized identities (see “intersectionality” above) and thus experience compounding barriers.
 Examples of marginalized identities include people of color, members of the LGBTQ+ community, refugees and immigrants, and people with disabilities.

 A microaggression is an intentional or unintentional interaction that communicates or reinforces hostile, oppressive, or prejudiced attitudes towards a marginalized group.
-The term was first coined by Dr. Chester Pierce in the 1970s, and expanded by Dr. Derald Wing Sue et al. in a 2007 article about white psychologists and their interactions with clients of color.
+The term was first coined by Dr. Chester Pierce in the 1970s, and expanded by Dr. Derald Wing Sue et al. in a 2007 article.

 Oppression may be defined as “unjust or cruel exercise of authority or power.”
 Oppression can occur on various levels via laws that work to keep specific groups in power in which they continue to benefit, media representation or lack thereof, and the erasure of marginalized communities’ history or voices.